pieroproietti/penguins-eggs/README.md

 OPTIONS
-  -a, --apt      if eggs package is .deb, update from distro repositories -b, --basket   if eggs package is .deb, update from eggs basket -h, --help     show CLI help
+  -a, --apt      if eggs package is .deb, update from distro repositories -b, --basket   if eggs package is .deb, update from eggs basket -h, --help     Show CLI help.
   -v, --verbose  verbose

 EXAMPLE